 - In the business and financial asset management sector, we focus on acquisitions, company sales, family office financial management, sovereign wealth funds and due diligence on specific projects and financial investments.

 - In the immigration work sector, we focus on securing nonimmigrant working visas and status, U.S. permanent residency, citizenship, naturalization, and expatriation matters for our clients.
 As specialists in Federal immigration law Christophe Law Group, P.C. accepts cases from any location within the United States.
-Our attorneys practice before the United States Citizenship & Immigration Services (formerly the INS), the Department of Labor, the Department of State, the Executive Office for Immigration Review, the Office of Administrative Law Judges, State courts, U.S. Court of Appeals for the First, Second, Third, Fourth, Fifth, Sixth, Seventh, Ninth and Eleventh Circuits, and the U.S. Supreme Court.
+Our attorneys practice before the United States Citizenship & Immigration Services (formerly the INS), the Department of Labor, the Department of State, the Executive Office for Immigration Review, the Office of Administrative Law Judges, State courts, U.S. Court of Appeals for the First, Second, Third, Fourth, Fifth, Sixth, Seventh, Ninth and Eleventh Circuits, and the U.S. Supreme Court

-U.S. Immigration Service announced two important news:
+Dear Friends, U.S. Immigration Service announced some important news: